boharadiamond/boharadiamond/README.md

 - 💞️ I’m looking to collaborate on projects related to machine learning, AI, and software development.
 - 📫 How to reach me: [boharadiamond39@gmail.com or https://www.linkedin.com/in/diamond-bohara-6179522b4/]
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I once worked on a project to detect drowsiness in students using machine learning!

 <!---
 boharadiamond/boharadiamond is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.